 At this time of year the flora of the Dordogne is outstanding.
 Orchids abound with over 30 species recorded.
 British rarities can be found alongside Mediterranean species.
 Especially rich are the many limestone habitats.

 Many species which are rare or extinct in the UK can be seen including European swallowtail, marsh fritillary and black-veined white.
 Southern species attracted by the warmer climate include scarce swallowtail, Cleopatra, turquoise blue, Berger’s clouded yellow and spotted fritillary.
 We will also look out for early dragonflies and other interesting insects.

 - Turquoise blue

 The area is dominated by the classic Dordogne oak forest and limestone meadows, cut through by the majestic River Dordogne.
 Our tour also takes us into a number of other interesting habitats including river cliffs, arable plains, heathlands and wetlands.
 The region is studded with pretty honey-coloured villages, ancient churches, chateaux and caves.

 River conditions permitting, one day we take a cruise on the River Dordogne to appreciate birds of prey soaring overhead, including black kites, dragonflies flitting over the river and the stunning landscape.

 Our tour is designed as a gentle introduction to the riches of the region.
 There will be ample opportunities for photography which we can review each evening at the hotel.

 Dordogne is a centre of prehistory.
-The Vézère Valley around Les Eyzies is a world heritage UNESCO site containing many caves with engravings and paintings, both mono and polychromatic, cliff shelters and troglodytic settlements dating back at least 15,000 years.
-We plan to visit the Rouffignac Cave with it’s famous Mammoth paintings and engravings.
+The Vézère Valley around Les Eyzies is a UNESCO World Heritage Site containing many caves with engravings and paintings, both mono and polychromatic, cliff shelters and troglodytic settlements dating back at least 15,000 years.
+We plan to visit the Rouffignac Cave with its famous mammoth paintings and engravings.

 Price includes return scheduled flights London – Bergeac – London.